 Dungeon #4 - Temple of Droplets

-The second and final dungeon where you are Minish in size.
+The second and final dungeon where Link is Minish in size.
 This dungeon has ice-based puzzles for the most part.
-You get the Flame Lantern here and it is a big part in solving the many mysteries of this dark dungeon.
+Link must get the Flame Lantern here and it is a big part in solving the many mysteries of this dark dungeon.

 Dungeon #5 - Palace of Winds

-This is where you earn the Wind Element and get Roc's Cape.
+This is where Link earns the Wind Element and get Roc's Cape.
 This dungeon in the sky utilizes a lot of elements from previous temples, including the Gust Jar, the Cane of Pacci and Pegasus Boots.

 Dungeon #6 - Dark Hyrule Castle

 This is the final dungeon of the game.
-Almost every item, weapon and puzzle element you have faced before comes into play in this dungeon until you face off against the final boss of the game.
+Almost every item, weapon and puzzle element Link has faced before comes into play in this dungeon until he finally faces off against the final boss of the game.

 - The Ocarina of Wind tune is the same tune as the Warp Whistle from Super Mario Bros.
 3.

-- In Hyrule Town, there are three maidens you can do Kinstone Quests for.
-You can only complete two of them.
+- In Hyrule Town, there are three maidens Link can do Kinstone Quests for.
+Link can only complete two of them.
 This is an homage to the fact that 2 Oracle games came out on the Game Boy Color, where 3 were originally in development, but one of them was canceled.

 - Lon Lon Milk makes its second appearance in the series, Ocarina of Time being the first.